NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 First of all, let's talk about the most essential part of all the project, genome.
 It has a specific structure, and it defines the whole way how our Neural Network works.
 This is very important because all these different factors will affect the speed and efficiency of a model, its capabilities, efficiency, speed of training, etc.

 ##### Structure
 My NN structure is called oriented graph with loops.
 In Neural Networks, It doesn't meet as often.
-There's some reasons for this, but no we will look at how it looks like.
+There's some reasons for this, but now we will look at how it looks like.

 ```python
 class Neuron: